richardmrodriguez/gd-pdf-cs/addons/gd-pdf/How to Use.md

 `PDFGD` provides access to the `GetDocGD()` function, which returns a `PDFDocGD` object.
 This is a Godot object, and can be used immediately in GDScript.

 `PDFDocGD` is composed of `PDFPage`s.
 - `PDFPage.PDFLines` is an Array of `PDFLine`s, which include text that spans the entire with of a page.
 - *NOTE*: Currently, the code that determines the bounding box by which `PDFWord`s are grouped into lines is a hardcoded magic number, which is hacky.
 This should be fixed in a future update to use the MediaBox width of the page instead.

 `PDFLine`.

--`GetLineString()` gives the string value of the entire line of text.
+- `GetLineString()` gives the string value of the entire line of text.

   - *NOTE*: This currently only separates the words by a signle space.
 But `PDFWords` within the line may be spaced much farther apart, like tabs or columns.

   - **TODO**: Add `GetLineStringProperSpacing()` func to retrieve a single string of the line which has better approximated whitespace.

--`GetLinePosition()` gives the x,y coordinates of the text line.
+- `GetLinePosition()` gives the x,y coordinates of the text line.

 Each `PDFLine` is composed of `PDFWord`s.

 - `GetWordString()` gives the string of the word.

 - `GetWordPosition()` gives the x,y coordinates of the word.

 Finally, each `PDFWord` is composed of `PDFLetter`s.